TEXT-S&P summary: PT Profesional Telekomunikasi Indonesia

 Outlook

-The stable outlook reflects our expectation that Protelindo can maintain its operating efficiency and cash flows.
+The stable rating outlook reflects our expectation that Protelindo can maintain its operating efficiency and stable cash flows.

-We could lower the rating if the company undertakes large debt-financed tower acquisitions, such that we expect the debt-to-EBITDA ratio to remain more than 4.5x for a prolonged period.
-We could also downgrade Protelindo if the company’s market position deteriorates because HCPT winds up its operations or sells them to a weak telecom operator.
+We could lower the rating if the company undertakes large debt-financed tower portfolio acquisitions, such that we expect the ratio of debt to EBITDA to remain more than 4.5x for a prolonged period.
+We could also downgrade Protelindo if the company’s market position deteriorates because HCPT winds up its operations or sells them to another weak telecom operator.

-We could raise the rating if Protelindo’s market position and diversity improve.
-We could also upgrade the company if we expect it to strengthen and then maintain its financial performance, including a debt-to-EBITDA ratio of 3.5x or lower.
+We could raise the rating if Protelindo improves its market position and diversity.
+We could also upgrade the company if we expect it to improve and maintain a stronger financial performance, including a debt-to-EBITDA ratio of 3.5x or lower.